-(1) Independency of control systems

-Control systems for main engines or controllable pitch propellers, boilers, electric generating sets and auxiliaries for main propulsion of the ship (hereinafter referred to as "essential auxiliary machinery") are to be independent each other or designed such that failure of one system does not degrade the performance of another system.
+- (1) Independence of control systems - Control systems for main propulsion machinery or controllable pitch propellers, boilers, electric generating sets and auxiliaries for main propulsion of the ship(hereinafter referred to as "essential auxiliary machinery") are to be independent of each other or designed such that failure of one system does not degrade the performance of another system.
+(2025)

-(2) Interconnection devices
+(2) Interconnection devices (2025)

-In case of plural main engines, electric generating sets or important auxiliaries which are designed to be operated simultaneously in multiple under the same condition, interconnection devices may be provided between the control devices of these installations.
+In case of plural main propulsion machinery or controllable pitch propellers, electric generating sets or important auxiliaries which are designed to be operated simultaneously in multiple under the same condition, interconnection devices may be provided between the control devices of these installations.